Singularities from bug to feature: Homeomorphisms over K, neighborhoods and waists

 There is nothing new in this post.
 It is the sort of thing that most people would probably call folklore or obvious, but then again, sometimes it is cool to write it down.
 And who knows, perhaps someone finds it useful.
+Also… let’s face it, a lot of PL/combinatorial topology is a mess, and things that used to be well known get lost.

 There are, on occasion, obvious concepts which lack a name.
 Perhaps because they have not proven useful yet.
 But then again, they are so very natural, they deserve to be discussed somewhere.